lucidrains/molecule-attention-transformer/README.md

 Pytorch reimplementation of <a href="https://arxiv.org/abs/2002.08264">Molecule Attention Transformer</a>, which uses a slightly modified transformer to tackle the graph-like structure of molecules.
 The repository is also meant to be educational, to understand the limitations of transformers for processing graphs (or perhaps lack thereof).

 Update: Reread the paper and results do look convincing.
 However, I do not like how it still takes hyperparameter sweeps of the relative contributions of the distance, adjacency, and self attention matrices to achieve good results.
-There must be more hands-off way
+There must be a more hands-off way

 ## Install